 Eosinophilic fasciitis is a rare disorder characterized by inflammation of the tough band of fibrous tissue beneath the skin (fascia).
 The arms and legs are most often affected.
 Inflammation is caused by the abnormal accumulation of certain white blood cells including eosinophils in the fascia.
 Eosinophilic fasciitis eventually causes the skin to swell and slowly thicken and harden (induration).
 The disorder most commonly affects middle-aged adults.
 The specific symptoms and severity of eosinophilic fasciitis can vary from one individual to another.
 The exact cause of eosinophilic fasciitis is unknown.

 Eosinophilic fasciitis, also known as Shulman syndrome, is named after the physician who, in 1974, was the first to report on the disorder in the medical literature.
 Some researchers believe that eosinophilic fasciitis is a variant of scleroderma (systemic sclerosis), an autoimmune connective tissue disorder characterized by hardening of the skin.
+However, these entities can usually be distinguished by their clinical characteristics.

 Although researchers have been able to establish a clear syndrome with characteristic or “core” symptoms, much about eosinophilic fasciitis is not fully understood.
 Several factors including the small number of identified cases, the lack of large clinical studies, and the possibility of other unknown influencing factors prevent physicians from developing an accurate picture of associated symptoms and prognosis.
 Therefore, it is important to note that affected individuals may not have all of the symptoms discussed below.